outdreamer/build-a-cure/docs/tasks/identify_error_types.md

           - when simplicity/selfishness/cost-avoidance is useful in the position of a rule
           - when a cost is unnecessary or doesnt benefit anyone so theres no possible reason to take on the cost

+    - example of applying solution automation workflows to generate an error
+      - apply various solution automation workflows to 'generate pathogen dna error'
+        - 'trial & error' implementation example:
+          - use dna code switcher to apply change to all possible positions & position combinations in pathogen dna
+        - 'common pattern' implementation example:
+          - inject known dna error types to see if any work on new pathogen
+        - 'standardize & equalize to apply existing components' implementation example:
+          - standardize pathogen dna to host dna language & apply host dna error types

     - examples of causative error types of sub-optimal solutions